A Guide to Common Law Relationships in British Columbia

 How Should Common Law Couples Approach Estate Planning in BC?

-Designate Each Other as Insurance and Retirement Beneficiaries
+Designate Each Other as Beneficiaries

 Discuss Funeral and Care Wishes

-Partners should openly discuss their end-of-life care preferences and funeral wishes and preferably put them in writing.
+Partners should openly discuss their end-of-life care preferences and funeral wishes, and preferably put them in writing.
 However, the surviving spouse won’t have automatic legal authority to make arrangements unless named in a will.

 Tax and Benefits Considerations for Common Law Couples in British Columbia